gheorghina/gheorghina.github.io/courses_workshops.md

     Q&A and Open Discussion
     Workshop Wrap-Up

 Both programs are crafted to not only impart knowledge but also to cultivate the skills necessary for participants to effect significant digital transformation in their respective roles and organizations.

 For organizations interested in more detailed information or customized sessions tailored specifically to your company's needs, please feel free to reach out directly to gheorghina.gligor@gmail.com.

-We are eager to discuss how we can assist your team in mastering enterprise architecture to drive business success.
-Reach out today to learn more about our offerings and how we can facilitate your journey in enterprise architecture excellence.
+I am eager to discuss how I can assist your team in mastering enterprise architecture to drive business success.
+Reach out to learn more about the above offerings and how I can facilitate your journey in enterprise architecture excellence.